Congestion & multimodal mobility reports

 - 2016 Corridor Capacity Report (PDF 11.2 MB)

 - 2015 Corridor Capacity Report (PDF 8.9MB)

-The COVID-19 Multimodal Transportation System Performance Dashboard is updated daily to help analyze transportation trends that have occurred since the pandemic started.
-The dashboard provides data and information on systems ranging from state highways, ferries and tolling facilities to active transportation, rail and aviation.
+As of July 31, 2022, we are no longer updating the COVID-19 Multimodal Transportation System Performance Dashboard but will keep it available for the time being as an archive for travel information and data collected during the pandemic.
+This retired dashboard provides data and information on systems ranging from state highways, ferries and tolling facilities to active transportation, rail and aviation.

 Slow down – lives are on the line.

 In 2022, speeding continued to be a top reason for work zone crashes.

 Even one life lost is too many.

 Each year about 670 people are killed nationally in highway work zones.
 In 2022, Washington had six fatal work zone crashes on state roads.